keeleleek/basex-daffodil/README.md

 # BaseX-Daffodil

-A simple wrapper for using DFDL with Daffodil in XQuery on BaseX.
+A simple wrapper for using DFDL with the Daffodil CLI from XQuery on BaseX.

 The capabilities of the module functions should be obvious when consulting Daffodil's command help (``daffodil --help``)